 The capital cost estimate ("CAPEX)" consists of direct costs, indirect costs (including owner costs) and contingency.
-The Initial CAPEX for the Case A Project development option of the Pumpkin Hollow Project is approximately \$182.4 million, subject to qualifications, assumptions, and exclusions, all of which are detailed Section 21 of the Technical Report.
-The initial capex estimate is at a Pre-Feasibility level with an accuracy of +/-25%.
+The Initial CAPEX for the Case A Project development option of the Pumpkin Hollow Project is approximately \$182.4 million, subject to qualifications, assumptions, and exclusions, all of which are detailed Section 21 of the 2017 Technical Report.
+The initial capex estimate is at a pre-feasibility level with an accuracy of +/-25%.

-The Initial Capital Costs Summary and distribution are shown in Error!
-Reference source not found..
+The Initial Capital Costs Summary and distribution are shown in Table 1-6 below.